aptmac/tms-web-playground/README.md

 - Have the vertical navigation be drawn dynamically
   - Perhaps some VMs may not utilize all the plugins (i.e, non-NUMA machines may not want to see the NUMA plugin by default)
 - Look into Angular 4 and how it can be included
+- Look into scroll bars and making the vertical navigation look better when not all plugins fit vertically on the screen

 ### Reference